dd-hebert/uv_pro/README.md

 Set the smoothness of the baseline when cleaning data.
 Higher values give smoother baselines.
 Try values between 0.001 and 10000.
 The default is 10.
 See pybaselines.whittaker.asls() for more information.

 #### ``-lsw``, ``-–low_signal_window`` : "narrow" or "wide", optional
 Set the width of the low signal outlier detection window.
-Set to "wide" and points directly neighboring low signal outliers will be labelled as outliers also.
-Default is "narrow", meaning only low signal outliers themselves are labelled.
+Set to "wide" and points which directly neighbor low signal outliers will also be considered outliers.
+Default is "narrow", meaning only low signal outliers themselves are considered outliers.
 Set to "wide" if low signals are interfering with the baseline.

 #### ``-ot``, ``--outlier_threshold`` : float between 0 and 1, optional
 The threshold by which spectra are considered outliers.
 Values closer to 0 result in higher sensitivity (more outliers).
 Values closer to 1 result in lower sensitivity (fewer outliers).
+A value of 1 will result in no outliers.
 The default value is 0.1.

-#### ``-rd``, ``-–root_dir`` : string (optional)
+#### ``-rd``, ``-–root_dir`` : string, optional
 Set the root directory so you don’t have to type full length file paths.
 For example, if all your UV-Vis data files are stored inside a common folder, you can set it as the root directory.
 Then, the path you give with ``-p`` is assumed to be inside the root directory.
-With a root directory set, you no longer have to type it in the file path.
+With a root directory set, you'll no longer have to type the root directory portion of the file path.

 **Without root directory:**
 ```